Myopia Control Melbourne

 Myopia is not a stagnant condition.
 Especially in children, myopia often progresses over time, requiring frequent updates to glasses or contact lens prescriptions.

-It’s more than an inconvenience though, myopia increases the chance of severe eye conditions like cataracts, glaucoma, myopic maculopathy, and retinal detachment.
+It’s more than an inconvenience though — myopia control is crucial because myopia increases the chance of severe eye conditions like cataracts, glaucoma, myopic maculopathy, and retinal detachment.
 These risks escalate as the level of myopia increases, and controlling myopia is essential for reducing the risk of developing sight-threatening conditions and potential blindness.
-The sooner we can detect and manage myopia, the better the long-term eye health outcome.
+The sooner we can detect and implement myopia control strategies, the better the long-term eye health outcome.

 Myopia glasses prices vary depending on the severity of the condition.
 To get a best estimate of price, visit us at Vision Camberwell and speak to one of our optometrists.